BrandonMathis/railsgirlsrdu/README.md

 Nex up we will want to display all these tweets in a list on our homepage.
 Create a file a `app/views/tweets` called `index.html.erb` if the tweets directory doesn't exists, make it.

->PROTIP: On Linux and Mac, you can use `mkdir app/views/tweets` to make the tweets view dir.
+>PROTIP: On Linux and Mac, you can use `mkdir app/views/tweets` to make the tweets views dir.

 Once you've created that `idex.html.erb` file, add the following to it.